Updated February 10, 2023

 To achieve sustainable results and ease your dental supply ordering, implementing new systems and processes must be done with a “real-world” mindset.
-More mature inventory control and dental procurement procedures such as Methods system based ordering processes which utilizes reorder points come with added benefits.
+More mature inventory control and dental procurement procedures, such as Method’s system-based ordering processes that utilize reorder points come with added benefits.
 And ultimately, we believe that should be your goal.

 For more information, contact Method to discuss how our tools can help you achieve Kanban principles and streamline your dental procurement process!

 Method Procurement Technologies gives independent dental practices and DSOs the inventory management and procurement capabilities they need to succeed.
 With our full, end-to-end solution, ordering dental supplies is straightforward and hassle-free.

 Learn how Method Procurement's spend management solutions can improve your bottom line.
 Get in touch with our team today or request a demo to see it for yourself.